stan-dev/design-docs/designs/0031-deprecation-schedule.md

 These are issues that stem from either the inability to make minor changes to the language, or from the current lack of process to introduce these changes.
-The solution to both of them is rather simple from a user perspective - the new `array[]` syntax can be automatically produced by out pretty-printer, and it is easy to rename a variable, but this must be clearly and consistently communicated to our users.
+The solution to both of them is rather simple from a user perspective - the new `array[]` syntax can be automatically produced by our pretty-printer, and it is easy to rename a variable, but this must be clearly and consistently communicated to our users.